kimilt/--C-/HashMap.md

 //Check If a Key or Value Exists in the Map.
 Return boolean.
 Importantly, the complexity to check if a key exists is O(1), while the complexity to check for an element is O(n), as it's necessary to loop over all the elements in the map. hashMapName.containsKey(key);
 hashMapName.containsValue(value);

+//used to get the size of the map which refers to the number of the key-value pair or mappings in the Map hashMapName.size();

 //Other functions provided: keySet(); getKey(); getValue(); entrySet();
 for(Map.Entry<Type1, Type2> entry : hashMapName.entrySet()) {